106 had a surprise visitor today! We were able to learn and hang with Ms. Mostek’s pet bearded dragon, Popcorn!

 Happy St. Patrick's Day!
 Here is a sneak peak at what 102 and 106 did today! 🍀

-over 1 year ago, Ms. Hidalgo
+about 2 years ago, Ms. Hidalgo

 106